-The benefits of increased efficiency are many and well documented: longer equipment life, improved comfort for building residents, increased safety, compliance with regulations and reduced costs – not to mention a less stressful work environment.
+The benefits of increased efficiency are bountiful and well documented: longer equipment life, improved comfort for building residents, increased safety, compliance with regulations and reduced costs – not to mention a less stressful work environment.

 In many cases, the management know they should upgrade a facility, but they don’t feel that they can afford the expense.
-Management may not want to commit funding if they don’t really believe they will see a return on investment.
+Management may not want to commit funding, if they don’t really believe they will see a return on investment.

 The good news is that most energy waste can be remedied with reasonably low-cost measures – it can be as inexpensive as paying attention to the data that’s already available to you.
 Performance trending is the practice of reading the clues your equipment provides through gauge and meter readings.
 For example, our chillers send signals, loud and clear, when they need to be cleaned.
-Often we dutifully record this data, but then it gathers dust – we don’t really examine it for trends that signal maintenance needs.
+Often, we dutifully record this data, but then it gathers dust – we don’t really examine it for trends that signal maintenance needs.

 Sometimes there is an up-front cost for needed equipment.
 Fortunately, the savings are practically immediate.
-Two programs sponsored by the Department of Energy found that a well chosen operations & maintenance (O&M) project could achieve payback in 1-3 months.
+Two programs sponsored by the Department of Energy, found that a well-chosen operations & maintenance (O&M) project could achieve payback in 1-3 months.

 The Federal Energy Management Program (FEMP) offers 10 steps for improving operational efficiency:

 1. INCREASE MANAGEMENT AWARENESS OF THE OPERATIONS & MAINTENANCE DEPARTMENT.
 Keep them in the loop about your department’s concerns and successes.
-They probably agree with you on the benefits of proactive maintenance, but they may be reluctant to authorize money for projects unless they see a clear need and potential benefit.
+They probably agree with you on the benefits of proactive maintenance, but they may be reluctant to authorize money for projects, unless they see a clear need and potential benefit.
 Become fluent in their language to persuade purse-string holders to authorize your maintenance projects.

 2. TRACK YOUR O&M ACTIVITIES.
 This tells you exactly where your maintenance time and dollars are being spent.
 Look at any available maintenance records.
 Log current repairs, scheduled maintenance, downtime and overtime.
 This will help you document efficiency gains and cost savings when your project is completed.

 3. IDENTIFY TROUBLED EQUIPMENT AND SYSTEMS.
 Use the tracking from Step 2 to help identify your facility’s weakest areas.
-Also consider outside clues.
+Also, consider outside clues.
 Do you regularly receive occupant complaints about the air conditioning?
 Does management complain about spiraling energy bills?

 5. AIM FOR OPERATIONAL EFFICIENCY OF THIS SYSTEM.
 Make sure your staff understands how to properly operate and maintain the system.
-Training is usually straightforward – vendors or distributors can often help.
-Contract for outside assistance if necessary.
+Training is usually straightforward – vendors, or distributors, can often help.
+Contract for outside assistance, if necessary.